matthewgallina/smockin/README.md

     All config and DB data is stored under the settings dir '.smockin' located under your user home.

-    Therefore as long as this settings dir is preserved then updating sMockin is simply a case of deleting the current application and replacing this with a later version.
+    Therefore as long as this settings dir is preserved, then updating sMockin is simply a case of deleting the current application and replacing this with a later version.

-    The bundled 'start' script will always automatically handle any data migration that may need to take place.
+    The bundled 'start' script will automatically handle any data migration that may need to take place.

     (Please note the above text, is only applicable to mainline 'master' releases of sMockin where neither the code base or database of the previous/outgoing version have been subject to personal / customised changes).